fliebenberg/radix-account-tools-js/README.md

 #### inputs

-string: The mnemonic seed phrase as a string of comma separated words number Array: The indices of the private/public key pairs to use for account creation
+string: The mnemonic seed phrase as a string of space separated words number Array: The indices of the private/public key pairs to use for account creation
 number: The id number of the radix network for which to create the account (stokenet = 0, mainnet = 1)